So, you run a business, huh?

 You probably provide some sort of product or service, right?
 Okay.
 So what?
 Who cares?
 There are a lot of products and services out there to choose from; why should I give a damn about what’s your brand?

-Branding and marketing have dramatically changed, but marketers are still ill-equipped and reluctant to incorporate the changes.
+have dramatically changed, but marketers are still ill-equipped and reluctant to incorporate the changes.
 While creativity, branding differentiation, and advertising used to rule the field, the rapid growth of companies like Amazon have made value, service, quality, and culture more important.
 Now, more than ever, it’s obvious that details, the execution of logistics, and operations are integral marketing opportunities.

 Consider these new key perspectives: